tu-mera-dusman/NOBITA_REPO/README.md

 - Contact  [Telegram profile](https://t.me/OfficialDurgesh )
 - [Telegram Support](https://t.me/+7ehnJA3aMb84OGNl)

-If you want to say **thank you** or/and support active development of TanuMusicBot:
+If you want to say **thank you** or/and support active development of ANWI VIBES BOT:

 - Add a [GitHub Star](https://github.com/IamDvis/DV-VIBES) to the project.